Cardano Raises 10% – The Rally Gathers Pace By Investing.com

 Cardano increases by 10% – the rally is picking up speed

-Over the past seven days, Cardano’s value has increased 51.98%.
-Cardano’s average trading volume over the last 24 hours of trading was $ 8.046376B or 7.43% of the total volume of all cryptocurrencies.
-In the past 7 trading days, the digital currency oscillated in a range of $ 1.3947 on the lower and $ 2.1914 on the upper side.
+Over the past seven days, Cardano’s value rose 19.22%.
+Cardano’s average trading volume for the last 24 hours of trading was $ 4.844985B or 4.14% of the total volume of all cryptocurrencies.
+In the past 7 days of trading, the digital currency oscillated in a range of $ 1.6808 on the lower and $ 2.2510 on the upper side.

 What about other cryptocurrencies